Andrew Jackson: Bank veto

 On the surface, Jackson's and Biddle's positions did not appear irreconcilable.
 Jackson seemed open to keeping the Bank if it could include some degree of Federal oversight, limit its real estate holdings, and have its property subject to taxation by the states.
 Many of Jackson's cabinet members thought a compromise was possible.
 In 1831, Treasury Secretary Louis McLane told Biddle that Jackson was open to chartering a modified version of the Bank, but Biddle did not consult Jackson directly.
 Privately, Jackson expressed opposition to the Bank; publicly, he announced that he would leave the decision concerning the Bank in the hands of the people.
 Biddle was finally convinced to take open action by Henry Clay, who had decided to run for president against Jackson in the 1832 election.
 Biddle would agree to seek renewal of the charter two years earlier than scheduled.
 Clay argued that Jackson was in a bind.
-If he vetoed the charter, he would loose the votes of his pro-Bank constituents in Pennsylvania; but if he signed the charter, he would lose his anti-Bank constituents.
+If he vetoed the charter, he would lose the votes of his pro-Bank constituents in Pennsylvania; but if he signed the charter, he would lose his anti-Bank constituents.
 After the recharter bill was passed, Jackson vetoed it on July 10, 1832, arguing that the country should not surrender the will of the majority to the desires of the wealthy.